Nationality and Statelessness

 Advanced theoretical exploration of the relationship between nationality and international law: the function attributed to nationality under international customary and treaty law and the influence of international standards on the attribution of nationality.

 van Waas, Laura.
 Nationality Matters: Statelessness under International Law.
-Antwerp: Intersentia, 2008.
+Antwerp, Belgium: Intersentia, 2008.

 Exhaustive technical exposition of the contemporary international legal framework relating to nationality and statelessness, in terms of both standards for the avoidance and resolution of cases of statelessness and the protection of the rights of stateless people.

 van Waas, Laura, and Melanie Khanna, eds.
 Solving Statelessness.
-Ooisterwijk, The Netherlands: Wolf Legal Publishers, 2017.
+Oisterwijk, The Netherlands: Wolf Legal, 2017.

 Weis, Paul.
 Nationality and Statelessness in International Law.
 Dordrecht, The Netherlands: Kluwer Academic, 1979.